dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A52: DCE - Interaction Schema Refinement
 # Date Created: C110
 # Author: AI Model & Curator
-# Updated on: C137 (Clarify prompt.md cycle structure)
+# Updated on: C138 (Clarify prompt.md cycle structure with detailed example)

 - **Key/Value for A0:**
 - **Description:** Proposes a set of refined rules for the AI's output format to improve the reliability and consistency of automated parsing within the Parallel Co-Pilot Panel.